 What does CBD do?
+What does CBD stand for?
 Cannabidiol, or CBD, is a chemical compound found in the Cannabis sativa plant.
 Initially discovered in 1940, cannabidiol is a phytocannabinoid (the chemical compounds naturally found in Marijuana and Hemp plants).
 Despite this fact, CBD does not create any psychological effects, unlike the cannabinoid THC.
 Out of the 113 or more cannabinoids found in Cannabis plants, cannabidiol accounts for approximately 10-15% of the plants’ extract.

 Clinical research has been investigating the positive health benefits of CBD, finding that CBD could be used to ease or remedy the symptoms of common health issues like anxiety, depression, acne, and heart disease.
 It may even stand as a natural alternative for pain and symptom relief when dealing with cancer.